Your creative business is growing, and it’s time to bring on a legal expert to help you.

 If you ask some brick and mortar businesses, if you ask in Facebook groups, and you don’t find anyone or find someone that you don’t jive with?

-Then there are two other places that you might look.
+Then there are a few other places that you might look.

 They exist in most states and are another great place to start to find a lawyer for your creative business.